 If you’re just thinking on your first solo trip.
 GO FOR IT! you will love it! just be responsible on your destination, if you know you’re in a poor country or an area that looks insecure, just keep your camera on your bag, forget about the commodities you may have in your home town and embrace the uncertainty!

 I like to improvide my schedule, but if you’re going on your first solo adventure, maybe look out for cheap hostels, Workaways or start Couchsurfing!

 Above all, don’t do something you will not do back at home, take all your rubbish with you back home if you’re on a remote place, respect the local customs, try to learn about their culture, eat the local produce (please don’t be one of those eating pizzas in the Annapurna!)

-Any questions about how to start travelling solo!? drop a line!
+If you have any questions about how to start travelling solo, drop a line below!